-- 1. Comparison of alternatives to chlorine materials in processing: impact mitigation, best management practices, and potential for chlorine absorption by produce. - 2.
-Production of celery for celery powder yielding nitrates sufficient for cured meat applications, and investigation of agriculturally derived alternatives. - 3.
+- 1. Evaluation of alternatives to chlorine materials in processing: impact mitigation, best management practices, and potential for chlorine absorption by products. - 2.
 Suitable alternatives to BPA (Bisphenol-A) for linings of cans used for various products.

 Coexistence with GE and Organic Crops